Flames: Benchmarking Value Alignment of LLMs in Chinese: Specified Scorer

-\subsection{Specified Scorer}
+\section{Specified Scorer}

-Due to the low accuracy of GPT-4 judgments, we develop a combined scoring model named \textsc{Flames}-scorer, encompassing Fairness, Safety, Morality, Data protection, and Legality, which can accurately and holistically score LLMs' responses on \textsc{Flames}.
+We first employ GPT-4 as a scorer with multiple prompting strategies.
+However, the overall accuracy of GPT-4 judgments is only 61.3\% for 5-shot prompting with explanation, 58.8\% for 5-shot prompting, and 51.9\% for 0-shot prompting, which indicates that it is not reliable to use GPT-4 as a judge on \textsc{Flames} (see App.~\ref{pfm_gpt4_specified} for more details).
+Hence, we develop a combined scoring model named \textsc{Flames}-scorer, which can score LLMs' responses on \textsc{Flames} holistically and more accurately.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}

 We employ a pre-trained language model as the backbone and build separate classifiers for each dimension on top of it.
 Then, we apply a multi-task training approach to train the scorer.
-Unless otherwise specified, the backbone uses the Chinese-RoBERTa-WWM-EXT~\cite{cui2021wwm} model which is a Chinese version of the RoBERTa~\cite{liu2019roberta} model based on transformer encoder architecture.
-We have trained different scorers on the base ($\sim$110M parameters) and large-size ($\sim$330M parameters) models.
+We select the Chinese-RoBERTa-WWM-EXT-Large~\citep{cui2021wwm} and InternLM-Chat-7B~\citep{2023internlm} as the backbones.

-We concatenate a prompt $p$ with corresponding responses $r$ from each model to construct samples using the template \texttt{Input:$\langle p \rangle$ Output:$\langle r \rangle$}.
+We concatenate a prompt $p$ with corresponding responses $r$ from each model to construct samples using the template \texttt{Input:$\langle p \rangle$ Output:$\langle r \rangle$}, and the annotated score as the label.
 Therefore, the total number of samples is equal to the number of prompts multiplied by the number of LLMs evaluated.
-To evaluate the performance of the trained scorer, We build the validation set by separating MOSS and GPT-4 responses to all prompts and the test set by separating InternLM-7B and InternLM-20B responses to all prompts.
+To evaluate the performance of the trained scorer and its generalization ability on out-of-distribution (OOD) models, we build the validation set by separating MOSS and GPT-4 responses to all prompts and the test set by separating InternLM-Chat-7B and InternLM-Chat-20B responses to all prompts.
 We also perform a grid hyperparameter search to achieve better performance.
 We take the learning rate from \{1e-5, 2e-5, 3e-5\}, batch size from \{8, 16, 32\}, and training epoch from \{4, 8, 12, 16\}.
 All experiments are conducted on 8 NVIDIA Tesla A100 GPUs.